You've Got Questions . . .

 As you move towards the main entrance, you'll see a few of our members there at the door to greet you and assist in any way you might need.
 Our hope is that, even from your first moments with us, you feel something of the "hospitality of heaven" brought down to earth.

 Once any kids are where they need to be, feel free to head over to the far side of the sanctuary where we usually have freshly brewed coffee available.
 Certainly, the sovereign voice of Jesus is required to raise a dead man like Lazarus from the grave (John 11:43), but we've found that some coffee in the morning provides the children of God with a little extra pep as they try to shake off those remaining burial garments ; ) (John 11:44).

 Not every service is the same, but here's what a "normal" Sunday will entail.
 We'll sit under the preaching of God's Word and ask Him to help realign us once more with Himself and His ancient ways.
 We'll sing songs that reignite and reshape our affections for Him.
 We'll take communion as a remembrance of His daily provision in grace for us through the cross.
 We'll lift prayers together towards the Father's ear.
 We'll laugh.
 We'll cry.
 And, through it all, we'll come to find that God, in mercy, has given us fresh strength to face another week.

 After the service, we like to linger.
 Because He is risen, we can rest.
-On first Sundays of the month throughout the year (weather permitting), many will bring or buy food and enjoy a picnic-style afternoon together outside under the California sun.
+On some Sundays throughout the year, many will bring or buy food and enjoy a picnic-style afternoon together outside under the California sun.
 But, on every Sunday, you will find people after the service making new friends or reconnecting with old ones, sharing in the deeper things of life.